Have you heard of Peter Cushing?

 Make my Yellow Saffron Cake with Cherries, and enjoy it with a cup of tea while you watch Star Wars (1977).
 Perhaps you’ll enjoy Peter’s amazing performance in the film on a whole new level.

 If you don’t have saffron, here is my favorite brand on Amazon [aff. link].
 I’ve been so impressed with the freshness of Zaran saffron, which is aided by the tightly sealed (and beautiful, I might add!) container the saffron comes in.
 Be sure to use Persian, not Spanish saffron in my cake recipe.
 I find Persian saffron to be more fragrant and flavorful than Spanish saffron.

 My Favorite Amarena Cherries

-You may already know how much I LOVE amarena cherries!
+I love amarena cherries.
 When Peter described his saffron cake as having “a single cherry,” I immediately knew I’d use amarena cherries in my recipe.
 I also knew one cherry wasn’t enough, and that my recipe had to be full of them.
 Luckily we are entering the season that amarena cherries become more available, but if you can’t find them, Fabbri is my favorite brand I first tried in Italy.
 You can find Fabbri Amarena Cherries on Amazon here [aff. link].
-You could probably substitute dried cherries in my recipe (though I haven’t tried it), but I highly recommend getting some amarena cherries: the flavor complements the saffron beautifully!
+You could probably substitute dried cherries in my recipe (though I haven’t tried it), but I highly recommend getting some amarena cherries: the flavor complements the saffron beautifully.